YongsooSong/yongsoosong.github.io/_pages/about.md

 I obtained my B.S. and Ph.D. degrees in mathematical sciences from Seoul National University, Korea, in 2012 and 2018, respectively.
 My advisor was [Prof. Jung Hee Cheon](http://www.math.snu.ac.kr/~jhcheon/xe2/).
 I have been a postdoctoral researcher hosted by [Prof. Sicun Gao](https://scungao.github.io) at UC San Diego prior to joining Microsoft.

-In 2016, I invented the [CKKS](https://yongsoosong.github.io/files/papers/HEAAN.pdf) scheme, which is a homomorphic encryption scheme supporting approximate fixed-point arithmetic.
+In 2016, I invented the [CKKS](https://yongsoosong.github.io/files/papers/HEAAN.pdf) homomorphic encryption scheme, which supports approximate fixed-point arithmetic.
-An open-source implementation of its [RNS variant](https://yongsoosong.github.io/files/papers/RNS.pdf) (with some minor changes from the paper) is included in [Microsoft SEAL](https://www.microsoft.com/en-us/research/project/microsoft-seal/) under MIT license.
+An implementation of its [RNS variant](https://yongsoosong.github.io/files/papers/RNS.pdf) (with some minor changes from the paper) is publicly available in [Microsoft SEAL](https://www.microsoft.com/en-us/research/project/microsoft-seal/) under MIT license.

 Related Researches
   * Construction